vld-bgdn/ansible-repo-mirror/README.md

 # ansible-repo-mirror
-Playbook for adding repository mirror to the host
+Playbook for adding repository mirror to the hosts of lab.bgdn.io